rust-lang/rfcs/text/0000-clippy-uno.md

 Through the process of this RFC we hope to determine if there are lints which need to be uplifted, recategorized, or removed.

-The question of how `#[allow(clippy::foo)]` might work can be solved in this RFC, but need not be.
-We have to make a decision on this before Clippy 1.0, however.